nubskr/codespace/README.md

 2. Install dependencies.
 3. Start the server.
 4. Open the application in your browser.

-./Docker contains the docker image I made to evaluate the submissions
+(Note: You need docker installed in the backend to use the submission functionality) ./Docker contains the docker image I made to evaluate the submissions